drmartinjaros/dmj/README.md

-dmj is a library by Martin Jaroszewicz with five sections: control, experimental, filters, gui, and signal.
+dmj is a library for Pure Data running in a Windows 64-bit machine, by Martin Jaroszewicz with five sections: control, experimental, filters, gui, and signal.

  - data objects: atan2 banger elliptic euclid gamepad martbox midicc ritmo unique wintablet